ecosur-sistemas-complejos/MultiGame/README.txt

 and will allow us to publish our finished games and research more quickly.

-For some background on submodules, please take a look at the following example, involving submodules "a" and "b", or just scroll down to the star to get started right away.
+For some background on submodules, please take a look at the following example, involving submodules "a" and "b", or just scroll down to get started right away.

     Pulling down the submodules is a two-step process.
 First run git submodule init to add the submodule repository URLs to .git/config: